harish-shivaram/shilly-jekyll/_posts/2007-09-26-and-the-pendulum-swings-on.md

 date: 2007-09-26
 layout: post
 Author: Hech
-excerpt: A little bit of racing, a lot of cycling, some reading and unopenable eyes
+description: A little bit of racing, a lot of cycling, some reading and unopenable eyes
 image: /images/blog/2095.jpg
 ---